leondrhs/KeyManager/README.md

 # KeyManager
 A useful KeyManager class written in Java.
 Please feel free to use it in your games or whatever.

 Just add the KeyManager update() function to your main Thread and you are good to go!

-And do not forget to register the KeyListener.
+And do not forget to register the KeyListener to your ContentPane.

 Simple example: